tapuaharel/matrix-homeserver-project/UBUNTU.md

 Ubuntu Server LTS is the operating system running on the Raspberry Pi 4.

-## Initial Setup
+## Installation

-### Flash Ubuntu Server to SD Card

-- **Download Ubuntu Server LTS:**
-  Go to the [Ubuntu downloads page](https://ubuntu.com/download/raspberry-pi) and download the latest Ubuntu Server LTS image for Raspberry Pi.

-- **Flash the Image:**
-  Use tools like [Raspberry Pi Imager](https://www.raspberrypi.org/software/) or [Balena Etcher](https://www.balena.io/etcher/) to flash the downloaded image to the SanDisk Ultra MicroSDXC 64GB card.

-- **Prepare the SD Card:**
+- Flash the Raspberry Pi OS 64bit image onto the MicroSD card using Raspberry Pi Imager.
-  Insert the flashed SD card into the Raspberry Pi and connect the NVMe SSD using the Argon ONE M.2 NVMe Aluminum Case.
+- Insert the flashed MicroSD card into the Raspberry Pi and connect the NVMe SSD using the Argon ONE M.2 NVMe Aluminum Case.

-### Initial Boot and Configuration
+- Boot the Raspberry Pi from the MicroSD card.
+- Download the Ubuntu Server LTS ARM64 ISO file and flash it to the NVMe drive using Raspberry Pi Imager.

+## Configuration

 - **Boot the Raspberry Pi:**
   Power on the Raspberry Pi with the SD card inserted.
 Connect it to your network via Ethernet or Wi-Fi.